The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/best-in-slot-and-gearing.md

 ---
-title: Best in Slot and Gearing
+title: White Mage Best in Slot and Gearing
 ---
 # What's my BIS?!
 You have a lot to choose from!
 Healer sets are highly subjective based on personal and party play.
 The sets below all use relic weapon, for edenmorn weapon versions check the gear spreadsheet!